shrikumaran/Manual-Image-segmentation-GUI/README.md

   - Removing faulty islands of segments with customized sizes.
   - Undo redo allowed
   - Checkpoint of the previously segmented image scan be saved so that segmentation of a series of image data can be dine with breaks.

-- Also the folders has the code to encrypt the data, so that if images have to be sent to the user in a encrypted way, it can be encryted as a numpy file such the the user opens the tool and Image loads by itself and the images need not be present seperately.
+##### Also the folders has the code to encrypt the data, so that if images have to be sent to the user in a encrypted way, it can be encryted as a numpy file such the the user opens the tool and Image loads by itself and the images need not be present seperately.

--Exe format of the tool available in the folder
+##### Exe format of the tool available in the folder

-This tool is not restricted to ultrasound images alone.
+##### This tool is not restricted to ultrasound images alone.
 This can be used to generate segmented labels for any semantic segmentation project.